SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 ### Loading local DCL bundle

-To test with local DCL files, the AMS client library needs to be configured to load a local DCL bundle instead of the one from the AMS cloud instance.
-This is done by specifying the path to the local bundle.
-It depends on the language of the AMS client library how this is done.
+To test with local DCL files, the AMS client library needs to use the local DCL files instead of the bundle from the AMS cloud instance.

 #### Compiling DCL to DCN
 Before running the tests, the local DCL files need to be compiled to DCN files as input for the AMS client library: